tomas-fryza/vhdl-labs/lab6-lfsr/README.md

    end architecture behavioral;
    ```

-2. Create a new [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file `nexys-a7-50t`, uncomment the used pins according to the `top_level` entity.
+2. Create a new [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file `nexys-a7-50t`, uncomment the used pins according to your `top_level` entity.

 3. Compile the project (ie. transform the high-level VHDL code into a binary configuration file) and download the generated bitstream `YOUR-PROJECT-FOLDER/lfsr.runs/impl_1/top_level.bit` into the FPGA chip.